JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Friday, 26 August, 2022

 Today, I went back to my 04 Prove assignment and worked out a few bugs, along with getting the program set up to be more dynamic and scalable.

+Day 18

+Saturday, 27 August, 2022

+I finished my 04 prove project.
+It took a lot of work and fine tuning but I am happy with it.
+The only thing I would love to fix is to get the sun into a more stable position when you adjust the size of the scene.
+From this experience, one of the biggest things I learned was about how much tweaking it can take to draw things with code.